 There is no best way to set an anchor.
 Experiment to see how it performs.
 One method is to turn the rode around a bitt or a cleat and slowly pay out as the boat backs from the anchor site.
 When the proper scope has been reached snub the rode quickly, causing the anchor to dig in to the sea bottom.

-- Reverse the engine slowly to drive the anchor in and to prevent it from dragging. - Secure the rode to the bitt or cleat to prevent loss of anchor.
+- Reverse the engine slowly to drive the anchor in and to prevent it from dragging. - Secure the rode to the bitt or cleat.

 Weighing the Anchor